vschiniah/CyberAttackDetection/README.md

 ### Binary Classification

 Models such as Logistic Regression, Decision Trees, and KNN were employed to predict whether an attack was present based on features extracted from the network traffic.

+### Multi-Classification

+Advanced models like XGBoost and Random Forest were used to classify the type of attack, demonstrating high accuracy and robustness in detecting sophisticated threats.

 ## Metrics